 In order for MAT to be effective, it must be readily accessible.
-The first goal of MAT is to engage individuals diagnosed with opioid use disorder in treatment.
+The first goal of MAT is to engage individuals diagnosed with opioid use and/or stimulant use disorder in treatment.
 All MAT programs should have a targeted approach to outreach and providing recovery support to persons in need of services.
 Peer specialists are key staff who can provide initial care coordination, identify and begin to address immediate needs and help increase motivation for treatment.